dutchigor/pluggable-electron/README.md

 * [Contact](#contact)

 <!-- /TOC -->
-## What is Pluggable Electron
-**Pluggable Electron is a framework to build Electron apps that can be extended by other parties.**

 ## Introduction

 Pluggable Electron allows an [Electron](https://www.electronjs.org/) app to include extension points in the code.
 Plugin developers can then write extensions - in the form of npm packages - that can be inserted into these extension points.